Velocidex/velociraptor-docs/content/blog/2023/2023-11-15-release-notes-0.7.1/_index.md

 In this release, Velociraptor allows copying of a cell from any notebook to the Global notebooks.
-This facilitates a workflow where users may filter, post process and identify interesting artifacts in various hunt notebooks or specific collection notebooks, but then copy the post processed cell into a central Global notebook for collaboration.
+This facilitates a workflow where users may filter, post-process and identify interesting artifacts in various hunt notebooks or specific collection notebooks, but then copy the post processed cell into a central Global notebook for collaboration.